Akshay-ch-dj/Usedbrains-E-market-project/Docs/docker_essentials.md

 ---

+The essential docker guide with the configuration used in this project, for a more detailed walkthrough and commands with a project [go here](https://github.com/Akshaychdev/Docker-k8s-practice/blob/main/Docs/docker_learn.md)

 * Docker is an open source containerization tool.
 * Allow the app to run in a lightweight image(lightweight stripped down version of linux os).
 * With the help of a docker file, docker installs all the code to run the app.